Below is a hint of technologies I work with professionally,

 me fairly grounded when it comes to these things.

-an eye for design and a technical/analytical mindset.
-These
+design and a technical/analytical mindset.
+These people

-designed scalable, performant and production-grade systems
+having designed scalable, performant and production-grade

 Agile prescribes focusing on people over processes and